History of Burleson School District

 1997

-Burleson Intermediate School formed at 517 SW Johnson Avenue for grades 5-6 (in the old high school building).
+Burleson Intermediate School formed at 517 SW Johnson Avenue for grades 5-6 (in the former high school building).

 1997